SmoDav/mpesa/README.md

 ## Usage

-For Vanilla PHP you will need to initialize the core engine before any requests below.
+For Vanilla PHP you will need to initialize the core engine before any requests as shown below.
+The package comes with a vanilla php implementation of the cache and configuration store, `NativeCache` and `NativeConfig`.

+The `NativeConfig` receives the custom location for the configuration file to be used as the first constructor argument.
+If no value is passed when creating the instance, it will use the default configuration and look for a configuration file on the root of the project under `configs` directory.

+The `NativeCache` receives a custom directory path as the first constructor argument.
+The path denotes where the cache should store its files.
+If no path is provided, the default cache location in the config will be used.

 ```php
 use GuzzleHttp\Client;